Pay offer for resident doctors working in England

 The government acknowledges concerns raised by the BMA and other parties that the medical profession is not as attractive a career prospect as it once was.

-The Secretary of State for Health and Social Care would therefore like the DDRB to consider, as part of its pay recommendations, the overall reward package and career progression for junior doctors to ensure that medicine is an attractive and rewarding career choice to deliver our consultants and GPs of the future.
+The Secretary of State for Health and Social Care would therefore like the DDRB to consider, as part of its pay recommendations, the overall reward package and career progression for resident doctors to ensure that medicine is an attractive and rewarding career choice to deliver our consultants and GPs of the future.

 Flexible Pay Premia

-The 2016 terms and conditions will be amended to set out that the DDRB, as part of their annual remit, should uplift Flexible Pay Premia in line with their pay recommendations for junior doctors.
+The 2016 terms and conditions will be amended to set out that the DDRB, as part of their annual remit, should uplift Flexible Pay Premia in line with their pay recommendations for resident doctors.

 Rotational placements

-As part of the work to develop a ten-year Health Plan, DHSC will lead work in partnership with the BMA Junior Doctor Committee, NHS England, devolved administrations, the Medical Royal Colleges, the GMC and employers to reform the current system of training and rotational placements.
+As part of the work to develop a ten-year Health Plan, DHSC will lead work in partnership with the BMA Resident Doctor Committee, NHS England, devolved administrations, the Medical Royal Colleges, the GMC and employers to reform the current system of training and rotational placements.
 This will be agreed by all parties.

 Whilst maintaining the high standards of training required to practice as a doctor, the work will seek to review the training model with regard to the number and frequency of rotations and to review and, where needed, redesign curriculums.

-The work will also seek to prioritise the experience of junior doctors, minimise the administrative and bureaucratic hurdles involved in rotating; address the relocation, logistics, travel and accommodation issues; seek to reduce and minimise disruption to personal and family life; and ensure more consistent support systems across different rotations and geographies.
+The work will also seek to prioritise the experience of resident doctors, minimise the administrative and bureaucratic hurdles involved in rotating; address the relocation, logistics, travel and accommodation issues; seek to reduce and minimise disruption to personal and family life; and ensure more consistent support systems across different rotations and geographies.

-This work will also include a separate NHSE review of training numbers, both to address the training bottlenecks which already exist and the planned expansion of medical school places, to ensure patients have access to the junior doctors they need today, and the consultants and GPs they will need in the future.
+This work will also include a separate NHSE review of training numbers, both to address the training bottlenecks which already exist and the planned expansion of medical school places, to ensure patients have access to the resident doctors they need today, and the consultants and GPs they will need in the future.
 NHSE’s work will have to have regard to the implications for the Devolved Administrations.

 Exception reporting